sharetribe/flex-docs/src/docs/references/assets/index.md

 _Assets_ are a mechanism for defining client application configuration data and content for a marketplace.
-The assets are managed by a marketplace operator and changes relatively infrequently.
+The assets are managed by a marketplace operator and change relatively infrequently.
 Each _asset_ is an object that defines a _path_ and _content_.
 The path gives the asset a name and allows organizing assets in a way similar to a file system, where assets can be organized in directory-like structure.
 The content of the asset is its data in one of the supported data types.

 At present, Sharetribe supports only JSON data as assets.
 Support for images (JPEG, PNG, etc) is coming in the future.